FMHA Calls for Information After Irma to Connect Resources to Areas of Need

 Manufactured home communities in the path of Hurricane Irma have experienced varying degrees of damage and flooding, and the Florida Manufactured Housing Association has put out a request for information that can bring resources to people in need and tell the stories of storm survivors.

 “We’re still trying to assess the extent of the damage.
 We’re getting varied reports all over.
 There’s a lot of damage in the Keys and up the west coast and into Tampa,” FMHA Executive Director James Ayotte said.
 “The east coast has a lot of flooding from storm surge, if not damage from the wind.”

 Hurricane Irma made landfall in South Florida on Sunday morning.
-Power is out to more than half of the state’s residents, and flooding and property damage is widespread for home owners.
+Power is out to more than half of the state residents.
+Flooding and property damage is widespread for home owners.

-Ayotte said FMHA is organizing a crew to fly over the region and will document conditions.
+Ayotte said FMHA is organizing a crew to fly over the region and will document the area’s condition.

 “We’re open for business, and working with state and federal entities to get the aid people need,” Ayotte said.
 “If people need assistance, please contact us and we can accommodate that.
 We have members who have inventory, with homes and sites that are available right now.”